Lale Andersen: "Lili Marleen" and the war years

 While at the Kabarett der Komiker, she met Norbert Schultze, who had composed the music for "Lili Marleen".
-Andersen recorded the song in 1939, but it would only become a hit when the Soldatensender Belgrad (Belgrade Soldier's Radio), the radio station of the German armed forces in Eastern Europe, began broadcasting it in 1941.
+Andersen recorded the song in 1939, but it would become a hit only when the Soldatensender Belgrad (Belgrade Soldier's Radio), the radio station of the German armed forces in Eastern Europe, began broadcasting it in 1941.
 "Lili Marleen" quickly became immensely popular with German soldiers at the "front".
 The transmitter of the radio station at Belgrade, was powerful enough to be received all over Europe and the Mediterranean, and the song soon became popular with the Allied troops as well.

-Andersen was awarded a gold disc for over one million sales of "Lili Marleen" [His Masters Voice – EG 6993].
+Andersen was awarded a gold disc for over one million sales of "Lili Marleen" [His Master's Voice – EG 6993].
 It is thought that she was awarded her copy after the end of World War II.
-A copy of this particular gold disc owned by the "His Masters Voice" record company was discarded during the renovation of their flagship store on Oxford Street, London, during the 1960s where, hitherto, it had been on display.
+A copy of this particular gold disc owned by the "His Master's Voice" label was discarded during the renovation of their flagship store on Oxford Street, London, during the 1960s where, hitherto, it had been on display.
 However, the disc was recovered and is now in a private collection.
 Nazi officials did not approve of the song and Joseph Goebbels prohibited it from being played on the radio.
 Andersen was not allowed to perform in public for nine months, not just because of the song but because of her friendship with Rolf Liebermann and other Jewish artists she had met in Zurich.
 In desperation, she reportedly attempted suicide.

 Andersen was so popular, however, that the Nazi government allowed her to perform again, albeit subject to several conditions, one of which was she would not sing "Lili Marleen".
 Goebbels did order her to make a new "military" version of the song (with a significant drum) which was recorded in June 1942.
 In the remaining war years, Andersen had one minor appearance in a 1942 Nazi propaganda movie and was made to sing several propaganda songs in English.
 Shortly before the end of the war, Andersen retired to Langeoog, a small island off the North Sea coast of Germany.